alavifazel/telegramWPPoster/README.md

 ```
 git clone git@github.com:alavifazel/telegramWPPoster.git
 ```
-2. Edit settings.ini and eplace your bot's token and website address by their placeholders.
+2. Edit settings.ini and replace your bot's token, website address and language code (currently fa or en) by their placeholders.